 The ATMP restricts the hours during which commercial air tours may occur within the ATMP boundary.
-Unless flown using aircraft that qualify for the quiet technology incentive, air tours may only operate during the four-hour window from 10:00 AM to 2:00 PM daily.
-Sunrise and sunset are important times of the day for Native Hawaiian traditional cultural practices and ceremonies, wildlife, and visitor use and experience.
-Biologically important behaviors for many species occur during this time, such as prime foraging, mating, and communication.
-These restrictions help protect critically endangered forest birds by providing noise free times for critical activity which is highest one hour before and two hours after sunrise, and help protect crepuscular activity of federally listed seabirds.
-They also allow the NPS to conduct acoustic based bird surveys which are done by active listening.
+Unless flown using aircraft that qualify for the quiet technology incentive, air tours may only operate during the three-hour window from 11:00 AM to 2:00 PM daily.
+These time-of-day restrictions were included to protect wildlife resources and visitor experience.
+Sunrise and sunset are important times of the day for wildlife and visitor use and experience.
+Behaviors critical for survival of many wildlife species occur during this time, such as foraging, mating, and communication.
+Eliminating air tours before 11:00 AM is critical for acoustic surveys and song meter recordings of endangered forest birds.
+As noted below, the quiet technology incentive expands the time frame during which air tours may be conducted using quiet technology aircraft from 11:00 AM to 4:00 PM and all air tours must be conducted using quiet technology aircraft by 2033.
+Thus, the agencies anticipate that after 2033 the hours of operation will be from 11:00 AM to 4:00 PM because all air tours will be conducted using quiet technology aircraft.